lizhanmit/learning-notes/spark-note/spark-note.md

 - Datasets are similar to RDDs but are **strongly typed** that mapped to relational schema.
 - Datasets can explicitly wrap a given struct or type.
 (Dataset[Person], Dataset[(String, Double)])
 - The Dataset API gives users the ability to assign a Java/Scala class to the records within a DataFrame and manipulate it as a collection of typed objects.
+- **Recommend** using Datasets only with user-defined encoding surgically and only where it makes sense.
+This might be at the beginning of a big data pipeline or at the end of one.

 #### Advantages